MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

 - Use [Azure VM Image Builder](/azure/virtual-machines/image-builder-overview) or other tools to automate build and maintenance processes for customized images as needed.

-Beyond these specific recommendations, apply best practices for operational procedures for mission-critical application scenarios as applicable.
+Beyond these specific recommendations, apply best practices for operational procedures for mission-critical application scenarios as appropriate.

 ## Next step